 - EUR 10,000 for the other members of a Committee

 - EUR 400/Supervisory Board Meeting - attendance fee

 The Supervisory Board does not participate in stock option plans.

-OMV insures directors and officers of OMV and its fully consolidated subsidiaries in that capacity as to compensation amounts due to personal civil legal liability as well as defense costs in such civil legal proceedings taken against them.
+OMV insures directors and officers of OMV and of its fully consolidated subsidiaries in that capacity for compensation amounts due to personal civil legal liability as well as defense costs in civil legal proceedings.
 The insurance does not provide cover for deliberately, fraudulently or dishonestly committed wrongful acts of these directors.